-Associate Professor Narelle Lemon is the Deputy Chair – Learning and Teaching in the Department of Education within the Faculty of Health, Arts and Design at Swinburne University.
+Associate Professor Narelle Lemon is the Associate Dean (Education) for the School of Social Sciences, Media, Film and Education at Swinburne University.
 She is an advocate for social media use as an academic for research, and learning and teaching.
 She blogs, instagrams and tweets as @rellypops about academia

 A classically trained musician, Narelle undertook a double degree in music and teaching to fulfill her dream of being a music teacher.
 Within 6 months of teaching, she longed for further study and enrolled in a Masters, researching the performance anxiety within music students, while teaching fulltime.
 Following the encouragement of her supervisor she continued onto a DEd.